htutarkar67/ICT111-WatchMate-MVP/README.md

 * Users want personalized suggestions: Respondents preferred recommendations based on their favorite genres, actors, and viewing preferences.
 Updated Problem Statement

-Movie viewers often struggle to find movies that match their interests because streaming platforms offer a large number of choices.
+Movie viewers often struggle to find movies that match their interests because streaming platforms offer a vast number of choices.
 Existing recommendation methods, including social media, online reviews, and platform-generated suggestions, are often time-consuming or insufficiently personalized.
 As a result, users experience frustration, decision fatigue, and difficulty discovering suitable movies.

 Decision for Next Step